gsuveti/labs_angular5/L06_NR/PizzaApp/README.md

 ```

 2. add _id field in IPizza interface(use Alt+Enter).
-Make it optional
+Make it optional.

 3. addReview in pizza.service.ts